-Frankie Valli’s Grease is certainly a blast from the past and it’s a fitting song for the reverse hyper.
-You see, most people that do this exercise “blast” out of the bottom and send the lever arm into orbit.
+Frankie Valli’s Grease is a blast from the past—and a fitting song for the reverse hyper.
+Why?
+Because most people “blast” out of the bottom of the movement and launch the lever arm into orbit.
 Don’t do that!
 Control the movement.
-Maintain constant contact with the ankle pad for optimal performance….
+Maintain constant contact with the ankle pad throughout the entire range for optimal results….

 The front plank is a popular exercise to promote core stability.
 Sure, it has its benefits—and yes, there are ways to make it more difficult—but let’s be honest: holding any static position for more than ten seconds is boring!
 That’s why most guys in the gym skip them altogether.
 Instead of holding a front plank…